aurelia-plugins/aurelia-plugins-google-places-autocomplete/README.md

 Once Google Places Autocomplete is configured, to use it simply add the custom element `<aup-google-places-autocomplete></aup-google-places-autocomplete>` in your view.

-### Google API loaded
+### Google Maps API loaded

-The `aurelia-plugins:google-places-autocomplete:api-script-loaded` event is published when the Google API Script is completely loaded.
+The `aurelia-plugins:google-places-autocomplete:api-script-loaded` event is published when the Google Maps API Script is completely loaded.
+A Promise is returned as payload.
+This event is used together with other Aurelia Plugins in combination with the option `loadApiScript=false` to make sure the Google Maps API Script is loaded only once.

 ### Get the input value